isron89/cagarmaja/Dockerize/README.md

 - setting mysql configuration

-# Hussein Isron | Thanks to all reference
+@Hussein Isron | Thanks to all reference